st8st8/dragula/readme.markdown

 This option is enabled by default.
 Turn it off by setting it to `false`.
 If its disabled your users won't be able to select text in inputs within `dragula` containers with their mouse.

-#### `options.noShadow`

-When this option is enabled, no visual aid shadow is used, and the dragged element (the copy if `options.copy = true` or the original element otherwise) is **not automatically dropped** in the target.
-This is useful if you want to customize the element insertion in elements such `svg` or `canvas`.

-This option speeds things up because the DOM operations decrease significantly.

 ## API